Estimated Reading Time: 7 Minutes

-Call your Municipality to find out how much you have to pay, or go in person.
+Call your Municipality to find out how much you must pay, or go in person.
 Ask for el departamento de Bienes Inmuebles.
-They will need to know the name of the property owner (personal or corporate) or the property number or folio real.
+They will need to know the property owner’s name (personal or corporate) or the property number or folio real.
 Unfortunately, few municipalities offer property tax information on their website.

 Where to pay

 The Costa Rica property tax can be paid at the cashier in the municipal building or deposited in their Banco de Costa Rica account.
 If you have a bank account in the Banco de Costa Rica or any other Costa Rican bank, you can pay by SINPE online.